CISecurity/ArtifactExpressions/kubernetes/kubernetes.kubepsp_v1.md

 # kubernetes.kubepsp_v1

 ## Description
-The kubernetes.kubepsp_v1 is used to TBD
+The kubernetes.kubepsp_v1 is used to check the properties of the Pod Security Policy (PSP)

 ## Intent
 TBD